Sam Cree: Life

 The premiere of Wedding Fever was attended by the Prime Minister of Northern Ireland, Lord Brookeborough and his wife, Belfast Lord Mayor Sir Robin Kinahan and other VIPs.
 Cree's play ran for 42 weeks and its success allowed the Group Theatre to clear its debt.
 An agent offered Cree £500 to the rights to Wedding Fever.
 Cree didn't sell and later his plays were making up to £3,000 a day.

 Following Wedding Fever, Cree sought success away from James Young.
 He wanted to be out from under Young's shadow and wanted to write without interference from the show's star.

 Cree wrote for Scottish comedian Jimmy Logan who appeared in numerous Cree sketches and his plays Cupid Wore Skirts, Married Bliss, Second Honeymoon and Wedding Fever.

 Cree was offered £80,000 for his play Cupid Wore Skirts and during the height of his success he spent three weeks in Hollywood touring the Studios and meeting the likes of Frank Sinatra, Jerry Lewis, Dean Martin and Liza Minnelli.

-Cree would also write for The Carry On films, George Formby and Arthur Askey.
+Cree would also write for George Formby and Arthur Askey.

 Cree's later plays premiered at the Arts Theatre, Belfast run by actor/manager Hubert R. "Hibbie" Wilmot.

 Following the start of The Troubles, however, most of the Theatres in Belfast went dark due to civil unrest.
 During this time Cree attempted to find success with a promotions business.
 However, he was not as successful as he had been as a playwright.

 Cree continued to write, however and even following the onset of illness he would continue to joke.
 Webster would visit him in hospital to read material with him.
 Cree would state he had 'one foot in the grate'.
 'Don't you mean one foot in the grave?' she asked.
 'No,' he said.
 'One foot in the grate.
 I want to be cremated.'

 Following the failure of his promotions business, Cree suffered a period of illness.
 This, along with his wife's unexpected death led to Cree's own death in 1980 at the age of 52.